maeb/rebirthdb-js/README.md

 Update `test/config.js` if your RethinkDB instance doesn't run on the default parameters.

-Make sure you run a version of Node that supports generators and run:
+Make sure you run a version of Node that supports `async/await` and run:
 ```
 npm test
 ```